Wonderful Wanderings

 Tea at Violets

 Right off the Quayside lies Violets, a cute tea room that serves sweets and light meals.
-Being by myself, I grabbed a seat at the window bar so I could watch the people outside stroll by.
+It's the perfect spot for a rainy day.
+Being by myself, I grabbed a seat at the window bar to watch the people outside stroll by.

 5-7 Side, Newcastle